nhamidi90/unnie_style/TESTING.md

 ### Wishlist page
 * Users can remove items from their wishlist successfully
+* Users are directed to product detail page when they want to add a product to their bag

 ### User authentification
 * Users can sign up, sign in and sign out sucessfully